Desipeli/dwk/part4/README.md

 ![Analysis success](e_4.04/images/analysis_success.png)

-If the limit is set too low, the update fails and rolls back to previous
+If the limit is set too low (0.001), the update fails and rolls back to previous

 ![Analysis failed](e_4.04/images/analysis_failed.png)